All Episodes

 Now, Michelle Bachman told me in an email that if they had to vote on this today, it would lose.

-So this is pretty ambitious plan.
+So this is a pretty ambitious plan.

-They are trying to assemble a massive, massive human house call, they're calling it.
+They are trying to assemble a massive, massive human house call, they're calling it, a giant rally, as it were, on the steps of the Capitol this Thursday.

-They want people to go to Washington and actually prowl the halls of all the different congressional office buildings, run into members of Congress and look them in the white In their eyes and say, no, we don't want this.
+They want people to go to Washington and actually prowl the halls of all the different congressional office buildings, run into members of Congress and look them in the white in their eyes and say, no, we don't want this.

 Because on this issue, emails and phone calls and faxes and letters are having no impact.